chaisql/chai/docs/content/en/docs/genji-sql/lexical-structure.md

 In a document, the identifiers are referred to as **fields**.
 In the example above, the document has four top-level fields (`foo`, `bar`, `baz` and `long field`) and one nested field `a`.

+Note that any JSON object is a valid document.

 ## Identifiers

 Identifiers are a sequence of characters that refer to table names, field names and index names.